hendrycks/outlier-exposure/README.md

 Outlier Exposure (OE) is a method for improving anomaly detection performance in deep learning models.
 Using an out-of-distribution dataset, we fine-tune a classifier so that the model learns heuristics to distinguish anomalies and in-distribution samples.
 Crucially, these heuristics generalize to new distributions.
 This repository contains a subset of the calibration and multiclass classification experiments.
 Please consult the paper for the full results and method descriptions.

-Contained within this repository is code for the multiclass and calibration experiments for SVHN, CIFAR-10, CIFAR-100, and Tiny ImageNet.
+Contained within this repository is code for the NLP experiments and the multiclass and calibration experiments for SVHN, CIFAR-10, CIFAR-100, and Tiny ImageNet.

 ## Citation